 2.1 Implement and advocate for initiatives that conserve the city's natural environment.
 2.2 Activate the city's natural bushland and open spaces, fostering enhanced community stewardship of these areas 2.3 Promote and educate our community on sustainable practices and encourage practicable take up of more sustainable life-choices.
 2.4 Conserve and care for our city's biodiversity 2.5 Plan for and ensure that development in our city is sustainable and resilient.
 3.7 Public funds and assets are managed strategically, transparently and efficiently 3.8 Provide strong governance for all Council activities 4.3 Responsibly manage growth and development, with respect for the environment, heritage and character of our city.
-4.5 Work in partnership with the State Government to achieve positive planning outcomes.
-Work in partnership with the State Government to achieve positive planning outcomes.
-In partnership with the State Government to achieve positive planning outcomes.
-In partnership with the State Government to achieve positive planning outcomes.
-Plar Plar ning Priority 8 also gives effect to the Western City District Plan's Themes and Priorities: Plar ning Priority 8 also gives effect to the Western City District Plan's Themes and Priorities: Plar SUS N15 N19 Ining Priority 8 also gives effect to the Western City District Plan's Themes and Priorities: IAINABILITY Increasing urban tree canopy cover and delivering Green Grid connections Plar SUS W15 W19 W20 Ining Priority 8 also gives effect to the Western City District Plan's Themes and Priorities: Increasing urban tree canopy cover and delivering Green Grid connections Reducing carbon emissions and managing energy, water and waste efficiently
+4.5 Work in partnership with the State Government to achieve positive planning outcomes. a provide a construction of the Construction o Plar nning Priority 8 also gives effect to the Western City District Plan's Themes and Priorities: SUS nning Priority 8 also gives effect to the Western City District Plan's Themes and Priorities: nning Priority 8 also gives effect to the Western City District Plan's Themes and Priorities: SUS [] W15 Increasing urban tree canopy cover and delivering Green Grid connections SUS [] W15 W19 W20 Increasing urban tree canopy cover and delivering Green Grid connections Reducing carbon emissions and managing energy, water and waste efficiently